dariushoule/WordsSolution/readme.md

 ### Approach

-The main component of the solution contained herein is a map that associates a sequence of characters to its source word and uniqueness.
+The main component of this solution is a map that associates a sequence of characters to its source word and uniqueness.
 The UniqueSequenceGenerator is a utility class that facilitates this by accepting whole words and splitting them into N length sequences.
-At any time the map can be filtered to unique sequences.
+At any time the map can be filtered to exclusively unique sequences.

 ![Image](class.png?raw=true)